 Harassed in Nevada?
 See our article on HWE and employee rights in Nevada.

-California Department of Fair Employment and Housing (DFEH) Workplace Poster Regarding Discrimination
+California Department of Fair Employment and Housing (DFEH) Workplace Poster Regarding Discrimination.
+See also our article on What behaviors are considered criteria for a hostile work environment?

 - Holmes v.
 Petrovich Development Co.
 (2011) 191 Cal.App.4th 1047, 1058-59. (“There are two theories upon which sexual harassment may be alleged: quid pro quo haras[sing], where a term of employment is conditioned upon submission to unwelcome sexual advances, and hostile work environment, where the harass[ing] is sufficiently pervasive so as to alter the conditions of employment and create an abusive work environment.”)